DESCRIPTION OF SCHOOL

 In addition to the vision and mission statements of the school, BCMS has been a Positive Behavioral Interventions and Supports (PBIS) school for many years.
 BCMS is currently a PBIS gold status model school.
 The BCMS PBIS expectations are Respect, Organization, Attitude, and Responsibility (R.O.A.R.).
 These expectations along with the vision and mission statements guide the daily and long term goals for the school.

 From the 2007 school year through 2012, BCMS earned a school grade of "A" each year.
-In 2013 and 2014, BCMS earned a grade of “B.” For the last four grading cycles, BCMS students and staff earned school grades of "C." The faculty, staff, and school community stakeholders have worked to address the concerns associated with student achievement.
+In 2013 and 2014, BCMS earned a grade of “B.” For the next four grading cycles, BCMS students and staff earned school grades of "C." For the 2018-2019 school year, BCMS earched a grade of "B." The faculty, staff, and school community stakeholders have worked to address the concerns associated with student achievement.
 There is an expected improvement in student performance based on initiatives implemented at BCMS.
 Two major initiatives have been implemented since the last AdvancED engagement review to address student achievement.
 BCMS has adopted a new master schedule for sixth grade.
 The school has recently changed the structure of the sixth grade classes from students having two core instructors to having five.
 In addition, the school has transitioned from having teams of teachers that instruct the same group of students to having departments that instruct the same subject area.
 This has afforded BCMS the opportunity to have these teachers share a common planning period.
 It is hoped that these efforts and the associated additional expenses will result in increased student achievement.

 Click here to learn more about Baker County Middle School's administrative staff.